Michael-wigontherun/Merge-Plugins-Mutagen/README.md

 2. Download and install BSA Browser
 3. Download this and extract somewhere other then your data folder
    - Do not place this in your data folder or a mod folder
-4. Edit MergePluginsMutagen.ini, every setting is required to run properly
+4. Edit MergePluginsMutagen.ini, every setting under the [mod] header is required to run properly

 # Usage